-(4) Final Research Paper (45%; due on Quercus by 11:59 pm Friday, June 28, 2024).
-See detailed instructions below for BD/AD students for length.
+(5) BD and AD students: Final Research Paper (35% for BD students; 40% for AD students; due on Quercus by 11:59 pm ET Sunday, November 30, 2025).
+See detailed instructions below for BD/AD students.

 (a) BD Students: This assignment will present an analysis of King Ahaz (2 Kings 16) with attention to how the narrative art portrays the king and with consideration of other factors (historical background, canonical context).
 The paper should be 3,000-4,000 words (exclusive of footnotes and bibliography), typed in 12-point Times New Roman, double-spaced, with 1-inch margins.
 It should include a bibliography of all resources cited or which significantly informed the student's work.